eseidel/space_traders/packages/openapi/doc/SystemsApi.md

 Get System

 Get the details of a system.
+Requires the system to have been visited or charted.

 ### Example
 ```dart